 The Bottom Line

-Giving is a good idea for a number of reasons, especially in 2020.
+Giving is a good idea for a number of reasons.
 In addition to effectively spreading the wealth, you can improve your own circumstances and sense of well-being by benefiting from special tax deductions and clearing your space.
 Plus, it’s a great way to start off on the right foot for the new year.